To set up a garden on your rooftop, you need to look for Terrace Garden Ideas and take inspiration from them.

 Whenever you use a container, make a few holes in the bottom of the container.

-This will help in flushing out excess water out of the container as well as allow proper circulation of air.
+This will help in flushing excess water out of the container as well as allow proper circulation of air.

 Potting mix or Potting Soil

-What do I mean by that is:
+What do I mean by this is:

 And ultimately the plant is not able to grow.